 Statewide Information Security Advisory Committee (SISAC)

-If you would like to play an active role in defining the future of cybersecurity in Texas, DIR welcomes your participation on the Statewide Information Security Advisory Committee (SISAC).
 SISAC aims to cross-pollinate ideas and best practices among its members and make recommendations to DIR for more effective information security operations amongst and within government entities.

 SISAC convenes monthly and is led by the Chief Information Security Officer for the State of Texas.
 The executive sponsor of SISAC is the Deputy Executive Director.